 Division of Student Life Resources

-Counseling Services on campus seeks to facilitate student success by promoting psychological health.
+The Office of Counseling Services seeks to facilitate student success by promoting psychological health.
 Individual, couples, and group therapy are offered by highly trained professionals to address a variety of psychological/emotional issues.
 Counselors are also available for faculty/staff consultation about student concerns.
-For more information, contact Dr. Judy Sonnenberg, Director of Counseling and Health Services at 512-863-1252 or visit our website at www.southwestern.edu/offices/counseling.
+For more information, contact Dr. Judy Sonnenberg, Director of Counseling and Health Services at 512-863-1252 or visit our website at southwestern.edu/offices/counseling.

-Health Services on campus seeks to facilitate student success by promoting physical health.
+The Office of Health Services seeks to facilitate student success by promoting physical health.
 Health Services offers primary health care, laboratory and diagnostic services, as well as focusing on preventive care.
 Our team consisting of a Nurse Practitioner, a Registered Nurse, and contracted doctors will facilitate getting students’ needs met.
 For more information, contact Jennifer Spiller, Family Nurse Practitioner & Health Services Manager, at 512-863-1245 or visit our website at southwestern.edu/offices/health.

 The Office of Residence Life has the responsibility to provide students with safe, well-maintained, reasonably priced housing.
 It also supports and supplements the intellectual experience found in the classroom by offering a variety of educational, recreational, social, and cultural experiences that promote the academic success and personal growth of each student.
 For more information, visit our website at southwestern.edu/offices/reslife or contact Jaime Woody at 512-863-1624.